-“A penny saved is a penny earned” ―so said the wise man.
-But when you have so many options to splurge on, saving may be the last of your priorities.
-However, some finance apps are hell bent to make saving not only easy but also engaging.
+“A penny saved is a penny earned,” the wise man said.
+However, when you have so many things to spend your money on, saving may be the last thing on your mind.
+Some finance apps, on the other hand, are determined to make saving not only simple but also enjoyable.

-Money Dashboard is touted as Britain’s answer to Mint.com (the most popular personal finance management app in US).
-It is an online application that lets you monitor, organize and take control of your money.
-Once authorized, it can link to all your various bank accounts, provide real-time graphical analysis of your spending, allow you to set and achieve spending goals and also set alerts.
-It is however, a read-only application, you cannot do any monetary transaction using Money Dashboard.
+Money Dashboard is billed as the United Kingdom’s answer to Mint.com (the most popular personal finance management app in the US).
+It is an online application that allows you to track, organize, and manage your money.
+Once authorized, it can connect to all of your bank accounts; provide real-time graphical analysis of your spending; enable you to set and meet spending goals, and set alerts.
+Money Dashboard, on the other hand, is a read-only application; you cannot conduct any monetary transactions with it.

-The Header has 3 main links—Past Activity, Dashboard and Future Planner along with Account Settings and Help.
-The labels used in the header are short and precise and use title-style capitalization (first letter of each word is capitalized) making them easier to read.
+The Header has three main links—Past Activity, Dashboard, Future Planner, and Account Settings and Help.
+The labels used in the Header are short and precise and use title-style capitalization (the first letter of each word is capitalized), making them easier to read.

 The left column remains constant across the app’s various pages and gives a quick snapshot of your linked accounts.
 Each section has a help icon, clicking on which an information box opens which shares some simple tips with the user.
-Good way to educate new users about the app’s functionalities.
+This feature is an excellent way to educate new users about the app’s functionalities.

 Clicking on Manage Accounts takes you to a new page where you can change the color used to represent that account, change login details of accounts, add new accounts and delete existing ones.

 Trusted by over 800,000 developers across 28,000 companies.
 Free trial download!

 This page also gives you information about when your account details were last updated.